jyoti9705/javabeginners/README.md

         4. Java abstract class are extended using extend keyword vs Interfaces are implemented using implements keyword
         5. An abstract class can extend another java class and implement Interfaces vs Interface can only extend other Java Interface
+        6. Abstract class can implement methods from Interface but Interface cannot implement abstract methods
+        7. Members of abstract class can have any access modifier whereas Members of Interface can only have public access modifier
+        8. Abstract keyword is used to declare abstract class , Interface keyword is used to declare interface class
+        9. Abstract class can be extended using keyword extends and interface can be implemented using keyword implements
+        10. Abstract class does not support multiple inheritance , Interface supports multiple inheritance
 9. How Hashmap works internally
     1. Hashmap stores values in form of key value pair
     2. Also point to remember is that key in Hashmap are unique